symfony/symfony-docs/book/routing.rst

 ---------------

 The routing system should also be used to generate URLs.
-In reality, routing is a bi-directional system: mapping the URL to a controller+parameters and a route+parameters back to a URL.
-The :method:`Symfony\\Component\\Routing\\Router::match` and :method:`Symfony\\Component\\Routing\\Router::generate` methods form this bi-directional system.
+In reality, routing is a bidirectional system: mapping the URL to a controller+parameters and a route+parameters back to a URL.
+The :method:`Symfony\\Component\\Routing\\Router::match` and :method:`Symfony\\Component\\Routing\\Router::generate` methods form this bidirectional system.
 Take the ``blog_show`` example route from earlier::

     $params = $this->get('router')->match('/blog/my-blog-post');